tinyrobots/reweighted_model_comparison/README.md

 _P.S.
 I have not yet made any attempts to optimise for running time.
 Can hopefully be made a fair bit faster!_

 _P.P.S.
 The main crossvalidation loops now work with arbitrary splits of train/test subjects and images.
-HOWEVER, the bootstrap wrapper around it all currently only works for bootstrapping over the population of images, treating subjects as a fixed effect.
+HOWEVER, **the bootstrap wrapper around it all currently only works for bootstrapping over the population of images, treating subjects as a fixed effect**.
 This is the next thing I will add - but if you're reading this, I haven't yet!_

 Start at `calling_script.m` in `/code`
 - This loads data, sets options, and calls `FUNC_compareRefRDM2candRDMs_reweighting.m`...